 Given that lifestyle factors can play a large role in the development of a migraine attack, some migraine sufferers find relief in seeing a psychotherapist.
-Studies have found that people with migraines report experiencing significantly more perceived stress and higher levels of depression than those who do not have migraines [x]
+Studies have found that people with migraines report experiencing significantly more perceived stress and higher levels of depression than healthy controls and are more likely to be diagnosed with anxiety and/or depression.

-Additionally, 80% of participants in a research study reported stress as a migraine trigger.[xi]
+Additionally, 80% of participants in a research study reported stress as a migraine trigger.
 Seeking the counsel of a trained psychotherapist and incorporating stress reduction methods is a key step for addressing triggers and reducing the impact migraine headaches have on an individual's life.